NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/route_tables.md

 ### Route Table Reference

-`route_tables` are also exported with the following attributes, when there are relevant: Each element supports the following:
+`route_tables` are also exported with the following attributes, where relevant: Each element supports the following:

 * `id` - The ID of Route Table.
 * `route_table_no` - The ID of Route Table.
 (It is the same result as `id`)